PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    placid
    mother

-We’ll eventually see how many for loops can be replaced with *filters* and *lambda expressions*.
+We'll eventually see how many for loops can be replaced with *filters* and *lambda expressions*.
 For now, here is the equivalent formulation where we iterate over a filtered result: